 When you find your first pile of clean laundry, where even your underwear and socks are all neatly ironed and folded on your bed, you might this is just great quality safari camp service.
 Of course it is but it is also a very important for your health.

 Every item of clothing, even socks and towels, get ironed in a hunting camp because if the clothes are dried outside, which they mostly are, there is a risk of a botfly laying eggs in the damp clothing.
 The larva may then burrow into the skin of the person wearing the clothes and further grow into a big fat maggot.
 The heat of an iron kills any potential botfly eggs.
-Some camps in South Africa will use a tumble drier to dry the client's clothes which negates the botfly issue.
-However if you rinse out any clothes yourself like a swimsuit or underwear and leave them to dry outside, be very aware of the botfly.
+Some camps in South Africa may use a tumble drier to dry the client's clothes which negates the botfly issue.
+If you rinse out any clothes yourself like a swimsuit or underwear and leave them to dry outside, be very aware of the botfly.
 You might think a botfly can't penetrate the smooth synthetic fabric but there are plenty of other areas in the garment where they could lay their eggs, such as the waist band and seams.

 Also check whether your synthetic safari clothing, trousers especially, are liable to be noisy while walking.
 Light nylon fabric tends to make a gentle swish with each step.

 Make sure you are not going to be too distressed if your safari clothes suffer damage on your hunting trip.
 Don't bring clothing that is too good to get torn by thorns, get permanently stained with mud, blood and other natural bush 'stains' or undergoes subtle and not so subtle colour changes due to the sun or the zealous utilization of bleach in the laundry.